Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Background and Problem Statement

 We define the activation pattern at layer $i$ as the binary vector $\blambda_{(i)}(\bx) = [\lambda_{(i1)}(\bx) \, \cdots \, \lambda_{(i l_i)}(\bx)]^\top$ and the activation pattern of the whole network as the tuple $\lambda(\bx) = (\blambda_{(1)}(\bx), \ldots, \blambda_{(L-1)}(\bx))$.
 For a network with $N = \sum_{i = 1}^{L-1}l_i$ neurons there are $2^N$ possible combinations of neuron activations, however not all are realizable by the network due to inter-dependencies between neurons from layer to layer, as we will see later in the paper.
 Empirically, the number of activation patterns achievable by the network is better approximated by $N^{n}$ for input space with dimension $n$ \cite{hanin2019deep}.

 We can write equivalent expressions for the neural network function in terms of the activation pattern.
-Define the diagonal activation matrix for layer $i$ as $\bLambda_{(i)}(\bx) = \text{diag}([\blambda_{(i)}(\bx)^\top \, 1]^\top)$, where a $1$ is appended at the end\footnote{Note that the homogeneous form adds a dummy neuron at each layer that is always active, since the last element of the hidden state is $\bz_{i(l_i+1)} = 1$ in homogeneous form, so $\bz_{i(l_i+1)}>0$ is always true.} to match the dimensions of the homogeneous form in (\ref{Eq:NNHomogeneous}).
+Define the diagonal activation matrix for layer $i$ as $\bLambda_{(i)}(\bx) = \text{diag}([\blambda_{(i)}(\bx)^\top \, 1]^\top)$, where a $1$ is appended at the end\footnote{Note that the homogeneous form adds a dummy neuron at each layer that is always active, since the last element of the hidden state is $1$ in homogeneous form, and thus always positive.} to match the dimensions of the homogeneous form in (\ref{Eq:NNHomogeneous}).
 Using the activation matrix, we can write the iteration defining the ReLU network from (\ref{Eq:NNHomogeneous}) as

 Finally, the map from input $\bx$ to the hidden layer preactivation $z_{ij}^\text{pre}$ can be written explicitly from the iteration (\ref{Eq:NNActivationDef}) as

 where $\boldsymbol{\theta}_{ij}$ is the $j^{\text{th}}$ row of the matrix $\bTheta_i$.
 Similarly, the whole neural network function $\by = F_{\bTheta}(\bx)$ can be written explicitly as a map from $\bx$ to $\by$ as